Notre Dame vs. Stanford NCAA Football Odds, Plays and Insights | November 27, 2021

 Notre Dame Stats and Trends

-- In Notre Dame's 11 games this season, it has eight wins against the spread.
+- Notre Dame has played 11 games, with eight wins against the spread.

-- The Fighting Irish have always covered the spread this season when favored by 17.5 points or more.
+- The Fighting Irish have been favored by 19 points or more once this season and covered the spread.

-- Notre Dame has hit the over in 45.5% of its opportunities this year (five times in 11 games with a set point total).
+- Notre Dame's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- Notre Dame is 5-2 against the spread and 7-0 overall this season when the team records more than 31.3 points.
+- Notre Dame is 5-2 against the spread and 7-0 overall this season when the team notches more than 31.3 points.

-- Notre Dame is 2-1 against the spread and 3-0 overall when the team picks up over 445.9 yards.
+- In games that Notre Dame amasses more than 445.9 yards, the team is 2-1 against the spread and 3-0 overall.

-- This year, the Fighting Irish have turned the ball over 13 times, five more than the Cardinal's takeaways (8).
+- The Fighting Irish have turned the ball over five more times (13 total) than the Cardinal have forced a turnover (8) this season.

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.